North Texas Food Bank Partners With DoorDash To Deliver Meals To Seniors In Need

 NORTH TEXAS (CBSDFW.COM) – With the cost of groceries, gas, and just about everything else going up, the North Texas Food Bank is partnering with DoorDash to deliver meals to seniors in need.

-It’s called the Project DASH Initiative and aims to serve residents who are unable to leave their homes.READ MORE: Dallas Police Ask Public For Help Identifying Suspects In Catalytic Converter Theft
+It’s called the Project DASH Initiative and aims to serve residents who are unable to leave their homes.READ MORE: Foo Fighters Drummer & Fort Worth Native Taylor Hawkins Dead At 50

 For seniors with limited mobility and income, these boxes of food are a lifeline.